KiltedCode/khandaria-campaign/sessions/2022/2022-04-21-scrying-and-undying.md

 # April 21, 2022 - Scrying and Undying

-`Cedric` doesn't rest, just cut steaks
+`Caedric` doesn't rest, just cut steaks
 but not fatigued
 detect scrying later in the morning
 try to bluff "the eyes of the morning are upon us"